JuliousGonsalves/I-AM-POLICY/README.md

 ![webserver3](https://user-images.githubusercontent.com/98936958/157377124-ebeb2e18-7167-4cfe-b9ba-51a4338daf5c.PNG)

-### prerequisite for this project
+## prerequisite for this project

 -  Create a IAM user and add the below policy for that user
--  3 AWS Instances with custom  tags.
+-  3 AWS Instances.
+(See screenshots, I have added policy to match my tags)

 ## IAM POLICY